 I thought, 'Typical stereotypes and social conventions.'
 I felt a little different though.
 I did want to buy dresses, and ribbons look pretty in long hair; did I say 'long hair?'
 Long, feminine hair, brushed and braided and the ends tied with bows?

 So, it turns out it really is about balance, and I have been living out of balance, unappreciative, almost disrespectfully so, of my femininity.
-What I had categorized as contrived convention, is actually simply another layer of the human experience and it includes dress-up, grace, pride, delicacy, flowy gossamer veils and strings of pearls, sparkly shoes, and tea parties, tending baby dolls and cooing at baby bunnies and kittens.
+What I had categorized as contrived convention, is actually simply another layer of the human experience and it includes, if you like, dress-up, grace, pride, delicacy, flowy gossamer veils and strings of pearls, sparkly shoes, and tea parties, tending baby dolls and cooing at baby bunnies and kittens.
 My strength and intelligence are neither compromised nor diminished by pinkness and dancing on tiptoes; Maria taught me this.